-After six months, the solution for IAS is ready to be implemented at WPA.
+After six months, the solution for IAS is ready to be implemented at SEAM.
 At the same time, the results have become part of the openly available design system OpenBridge.

-“We believe it is important to collaborate with competitors on basic solutions, so that the automation industry as a whole can give customers a more comprehensive user experience,” says Rasmussen of WPA.
+“We believe it is important to collaborate with competitors on basic solutions, so that the automation industry as a whole can give customers a more comprehensive user experience,” says Rasmussen of SEAM.

-The result is that the latest version of OpenBridge includes design elements for IAS, designed by Halogen for WPA, and available to the entire sector.
+The result is that the latest version of OpenBridge includes design elements for IAS, designed by Halogen for SEAM, and available to the entire sector.

 “Halogen has contributed with its experiences and recommendations from the close cooperation with the industry.
 In this way, the design solutions will benefit other companies within the industry, and the expertise contributes to raising the quality and safety of new technology for the entire maritime sector,” says Maragliano.